 Last, but certainly not least, is our final and possibly best rangefinder on our list today: the Bushnell Tour V4 Rangefinder.

-With literally dozens of features and other things that golfer will love, the Bushnell Tour V4 isn't just one of the best on the list, but probably the best rangefinder available today.
+With literally dozens of features and other things that golfer will love, the V4 isn't just one of the best on the list, but probably the best rangefinder available today.

 But why exactly is that?

-To start is the ridiculous range of the Tour V4, which has a max distance of 1000 yards!
+To start is the ridiculous range of the Tour V4, which has a max distance of 1000 yards away!
 Even on the longest of fairways, sprinklers, sand traps, and the green can be picked up effortlessly.
-This is a feature rivalled by only one other on the list.
+This is a feature rivaled by only one other on the list.

 Technology like this may be hard to always be consistent, but this is something that you don't have to worry about with the Bushnell.
-The Bushnell is extremely accurate, providing yardage that stays within a +/- 1 yard margin of error.
-It even maintains this accuracy on hills, using its slope detection, making this a highly accurate rangefinder.
+The Bushnell is extremely accurate, providing yardage that stays within one yard margin of error.
+It even maintains this accuracy on hills, using its slope functionality, making this a highly accurate rangefinder.

 And finally, the Bushnell is very light and easy to grip.
 You will have no issues while reading the course, as the Bushnell is able to fit comfortably within your hand while in use.
 And when carrying around, the Bushnell is as light as a feather, making you able to carry it around without it becoming too cumbersome.

 The setbacks to the Bushnell Tour V4 are really few and far between, with none to really speak of.
-Even in the most critical of reviews, the only real complaint is the price, which isn't really an issue considering everything that the Bushnell is capable of.
+Even in the most critical of reviews, the only real complaint is the price range we're talking for this, which isn't really an issue considering everything that the Bushnell is capable of.

 Best on a Budget

-Going up in price from our last offering is the Callaway 300 Laser Rangefinder.
-While the price point may be higher, with Callaway being a major name in golf, you will be sure to get more than what you paid for.
+Going up in price from our last offering is the Callaway 300.
+While the price point may be higher, with Callaway being a major name in golf, you will be sure to get more than what you paid for with one of the best laser rangefinders.

-To start is the incredible range, which can provide you with a view of up to 1000 yards.
+To start is the incredible range, which can provide you with a view of up to 1000 yards away.
 Being able to see everything even on the longest of holes, you will be able to see and prepare for absolutely anything that may be in your way.
-Rough, sand trap, or green, you will always be able to see what is coming.
+Rough, sand trap, or green, you will always be able to lock onto what is coming, thanks to 6x magnification.

-If you want to keep multiple targets in sight, you will be able to with the Callaway.
+If you want to keep multiple targets in sight during target acquisition, you will be able to with the Callaway.
 Able to see and tag multiple targets at once, you will be able to stay aware of any dangerous hazards.
 From sand trap to the rough, you will be able to stay away from any potential danger spots.

 While all these features are great, the price is not quite as good.
 While there are more expensive rangefinders out there, this model is a bit steep when compared to others on this list that are good and have a lower price point.

-The Callaway also seems to have the need for a steady hand.
+The Callaway also seems to have the need for a steady hand when locking onto the flag during pin seeking.
 The tool is great for those that have it set on something like a tripod and can keep it steady.
 But if you happen to be older or have unsteady hands, the image can become unfocused and hard to read, which may not make this the best choice.

-The Callaway may not be for everyone, but the range of distance that it provides is something that not many other rangefinders can provide.
-While the price point may be more than some others, you will get your money's worth and then some with the Callaway.
+The Callaway 300 may not be for everyone, but the range of accurate distance that it provides is something that not many other rangefinders can provide and its the best budget option we got our hands on.
+You will get your money's worth and then some with the Callaway.

 2nd Best Overall & Best for Beginners